Dedenyoka/TurkanaConflict/README.md

 # TurkanaConflict
 This project analyzes the conflicts in the Turkana region of Kenya, including the border regions shared with Ethiopia, South Sudan, and Uganda.
-Currently, the code plots conflict data on a map, but future plans include deeper analysis of the data to better understand the dynamics of these conflicts.
+Currently, the code plots conflict data on a map, visualizes peace treaties and the top media outlets reporting on the conflict.
+Future plans include deeper analysis of the data to better understand the dynamics of these conflicts.

 ## Features
 - Visualize peace treaties.